A way of seeing hope I didn’t plan to write — and why it changes how you think about it

 Optimism says things will work out.
 It’s a disposition — warm, helpful, but ultimately passive.
 Optimism doesn’t require adversity.
 It floats above it.

 Hope meets adversity.
-It steps toward it, looks it in the eye, and says: I see you, you’re real, and I’m not stopping.
+It steps toward it, looks it in the eye and says: I see you, you’re real, and I’m not stopping.

 The adversity in my life these past few years has been real.
 A doctor’s visit that made things very clear.
 The slow loss of my father to Alzheimer’s over a decade.
 The recent passing of my mother.
 A body that had accumulated years of choices I wished I’d made differently.
 And there’s more.
-I can’t forget to acknowledge a world that — if I’m being honest — hasn’t always made it easy to feel hopeful.
+I can’t forget to acknowledge today’s world that — if I’m being honest — hasn’t always made it easy to feel hopeful.

 I don’t think you get to real hope without real adversity.
 The cheap version, the kind that pretends everything is fine, isn’t hope.
 It’s avoidance with better branding.